Dedoplistsqaro: Medieval history

 The locale is first mentioned in the medieval annals as a military post established by King David IV of Georgia (r.
 1089–1125).
 Tradition relates its name, literally meaning "the Queen’s spring" to Queen Tamar (r.
 1184–1213).
-After the annexation of Georgia, Russians established a military fort in 1803 to fend off the area being attacked by the Dagestani rebels and renamed the village into Tsarskie Kolodtsy (Царские Колодцы), that is "the royal wells".
+Dedoplistskaro was a part of the ancient province of Kambechovani, later renamed to Kiziki.
+Queen Tamar majorly improved the fortifications around Khornabuji and the general infrastructure around the area, constructing clay pipes to transport water from the source.
+From the 13th to 18th centuries, not much happened in Dedoplistskaro.